oisdk/SwiftDataStructures/README.md

 ## List ##

-A singly-linked, recursive list.
+A singly-linked, lazy list.
 Head-tail decomposition can be accomplished with a `switch` statement:

 ```swift